Hendrik-de-Wet/Hendrik-de-Wet/README.md

 ## About Me
 Hi, I am Hendrik, a full stack .NET developer and graphic designer from Cape Town, South Africa.
-I am passionate about technology, formulating solutions and always driving excellence through collaboration and knowledge sharing.
-Always determined to achieve extraordinary results and  I take pride in crafting beautiful, performant and secure web/user experiences.
+I am passionate about technology and hiking.
+When I am not on a trail in the mountains, you will find me in front of my laptop - exploring new technologies and/or creating new designs/illustrations.

 ## Currently Exploring